-I know that bringing a rate case is a choice of last resort.
+Bringing a rate case should be a choice of last resort.
 Litigation is always expensive.
 It's always long.
 And it's outcome always uncertain.
 I encourage everyone to try to work out their differences without hiring expensive lawyers and consultants and filing lawsuits.
-But should you need us, the Board is here to provide you a neutral forum to bring your rate disputes and committed to an expedited and transparent decision.
+But should you need us, the Board is here to provide you a neutral forum and is committed to an expedited and transparent decision.

 We are also studying how to best update the Uniform Rail Costing System, which is the main computer model that we use to determine whether rates are fair.
 The problem is that some of the components of the model date back to the Roosevelt Administration.
 We have asked Congress for funds to figure out the best way to go about bringing the models up to date to account for such relatively recent developments such as unit trains carrying a single commodity as well as the increase in intermodal shipments.
+A report on URCS is scheduled to be completed by May 30.